Guide to Indian cuisine

 After that, chopped onions are added and fried for around ten minutes.
 When the chopped onions turn golden brown, lamb pieces are added and fired for four minutes approximately.
 Stirring is continued till the lamb pieces become golden brown.

 Ginger and garlic cloves are blended in a food processor by adding one tablespoon of water.
 The garlic and ginger paste is added to the lamb mixture and stirred well.
 The mixture is cooked for three to four minutes in reduced flame.

 Cumin, ground coriander, fennel seeds, red chili powder, garam masala, yogurt, and salt are stirred for taste.
 The sauce is heated on low flame for ten minutes to make it dry.
 Two to three tablespoons of water are added to the sauce, stirred, and simmered for around eight minutes.

 Finally, enough water is added to cover the lamb and the mixture is cooked for around ten minutes.
 The hot Kashmiri Rogan Josh is served with freshly chopped cilantro.

-Ilish is widely available in Indian markets during monsoon.
+English is widely available in Indian markets during monsoon.
 Bengalis maintain the tradition of eating Ilish during monsoon.
-It is also a tradition of bidding good-bye to Hilsa after Durga Puja and welcome the fish again at the time of Saraswati Puja.
+It is also a tradition of bidding goodbye to Hilsa after Durga Puja and welcoming the fish again at the time of Saraswati Puja.